AI reconstruction of European weather from the Euro-Atlantic regimes: AI-model

 A lower \ac{MAE} indicates a more accurate model.
 Since it relies on absolute differences, it treats overestimation and underestimation equally.

-\paragraph{Anomaly Correlation Coefficient (ACC)} is a statistical measure to assess the similarity between predicted and observed anomalies in a dataset.
-It is commonly applied in climate science to evaluate deterministic forecast accuracy.
+\paragraph{Anomaly Correlation Coefficient (ACC)} ACC is a statistical measure to assess the similarity between predicted and observed anomalies in a dataset.
+It is commonly applied in climate science to evaluate the accuracy of deterministic forecasts.
 ACC quantifies how well the anomalies correlate between predictions and observations.
 Given a set of anomalies for $n$ observations, where $y_i$ represents the observed anomalies and $\hat y_i$ the predicted ones, \ac{ACC} is computed as

 where $\bar y$ and $\bar{\hat y}$ denote the mean values of observed and predicted anomalies, respectively.
 The \ac{ACC} ranges from $-1$ to $1$, with values close to $1$ indicating a strong positive correlation, meaning that the model effectively captures the variations in anomalies.
 Conversely, values near $0$ suggest no correlation, while negative values indicate an inverse relationship between predicted and observed anomalies.